ibm-cloud-docs/vpc/hub-spoke-resolution-binding.md

 * Review [DNS sharing planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations).
 * Ensure a [VPC enabled as a DNS hub](/docs/vpc?topic=vpc-vpe-dns-sharing-configure-hub) already exists.
+* [Configure a DNS custom resolver](/docs/dns-svcs?topic=dns-svcs-ui-create-cr&interface=ui) on the DNS hub VPC to be responsible for resolving DNS queries from hub and DNS-shared VPCs, as well as those from on-prem networks.
 * The hub VPC administrator must create an IAM service-to-service authorization policy that allows this DNS-shared VPC to have `DNSBindingConnector` permission on the hub VPC.
 This `DNSBindingConnector` role on the hub VPC is required regardless of whether the DNS-shared VPC is in the same or a different account.
 For more information, see [Establishing service-to-service authorization](/docs/vpc?topic=vpc-vpe-dns-sharing-s2s-auth&interface=api).

 You can create a DNS resolution binding with the console, CLI, API, or Terraform.